sinclairzx81/hammer/readme.md

     }
 }
 ```

-Now the `website` application can reference these libraries with the following.
+This enables the `server` and `website` applications to reference the above libraries as follows.

 ```typescript
 import { Foo } from '@libs/foo'
 import { Bar } from '@libs/bar'